-The possible GUTs, nicorporating both the electroweak interaction and the chromodynamic interaction, are in the same general family as the electroweak theory.
+The possible GUTs, incorporating both the electroweak interaction and the chromodynamic interaction, are in the same general family as the electroweak theory.
 It's generally assumed (but not guaranteed) that the correct GUT will be a quantum field theory on the standard 4-D spacetime of special relativity.
 Thus it may well be possible to complete the GUT program without worrying about quantum gravity.

 Although gravitons should be present in any quantum theory of gravity, they represent a low-energy limiting behavior in a nearly flat patch of spacetime.
 The heart of a quantum theory of gravity would have to include the regime of the Planck energy scale, not just the low-energy regime.
-Trying to cope with that involves the theories that you mention (Strings of Loop Quantum Gravity), well beyond the sort of modifications of the Standard Model considered in typical GUTs.(also well beyond my understanding) Approaches to quantum gravity via more familiar methods lead to all sorts of infinities.
+Trying to cope with that involves the theories that you mention (Strings or Loop Quantum Gravity), well beyond the sort of modifications of the Standard Model considered in typical GUTs.(also well beyond my understanding) Approaches to quantum gravity via more familiar methods lead to all sorts of infinities.

 (published on 09/30/13)

 with grafity are we able to prove it has been a constant for as long as the earth has been here, or has the earth sped up creating more gravity. as a common thinker it makes me wonder if this has happened within the last 100 million years. as dinosaurs we very heavy, could there have been less gravity or more over the life of the planet and has gravity been increasing or decreasing causing other changes